Unison Tour: History

-The tour had three legs.
-At first Céline Dion toured Quebec, starting in October 1990 in Drummondville and ending on 6 December 1990 in Quebec City.
-During one of the shows on 13 October 1990 in Sherbrooke Dion lost her voice for the second time (first time was during the Incognito tournée).
-Because of laryngitis, Dion had to postpone next three concerts in Montreal, between 16–18 October 1990.
+The tour consisted of three legs.
+The first Quebec leg began on 10 October 1990 in Drummondville and concluded on 16 December 1990 in Montreal.
+During the 13 October 1990 performance in Sherbrooke, Dion temporarily lost her voice for the second time in her career, the first having occurred during the Incognito Tour.
+As a result, three concerts scheduled for 16–18 October 1990 at Théâtre Saint-Denis in Montreal were postponed.